TosbackCgusBridge-Bot/CGUs-versions/Quakelive/Legal Information.md

 QUAKE LIVE Legal Notices

-QUAKE LIVE © 2007-2012, Id Software LLC.
+QUAKE LIVE? © 2007-2012, Id Software LLC.
 All Rights Reserved.
 QUAKE LIVE, QUAKE and ID are trademarks or registered trademarks of Id Software LLC in the United States and/or other countries.
 All other trademarks and trade names are the properties of their respective owners.

 QUAKE LIVE may utilize any of the following software libraries.